 They were completely oblivious about my details even though I had already sent all the details needed.

-I had charge it to experience and I would like to share this experience for British citizens and other nationalities who needs a Vietnam visa.
+I had charged it to experience and I would like to share this experience for British citizens and other nationalities who need a Vietnam visa.

 You can also read and be aware of the other money scams and tourist scams in Southeast Asia that you might encounter.
 If you are visiting Ho Chi Minh city, here’s a helpful guide and tips to avoid scams in the city.
 ALWAYS look for a trusted and reputable company that process your Vietnam visa.